Smiling person with long hair wearing a white blazer and blue shirt against a plain background.

 Ph.D., Clinical Psychologist

-Aranda is a clinical psychologist with a specialized focus on children, adolescents, young adults, and their caregivers.
-With a decade of experience in both research and clinical practice, Dr. Wingsiong has dedicated her career to understanding the complexities of developmental psychology and providing evidence-based interventions that foster emotional and psychological well-being.
+Aranda is a licensed clinical psychologist with a focus on services for children, adolescents, young adults, and their caregivers.
+With a decade of experience in both research and clinical practice, she has dedicated her career to understanding the complexities of developmental psychology and providing evidence-based interventions that foster emotional and psychological well-being.
+As a mother herself, she takes a compassionate approach to clinical practice and she has a deep understanding of the challenges caregivers face.
+Aranda deeply values the role of caregivers in the lives of their children and she tailors treatment, ensuring that both children and caregivers have the opportunity to be actively involved in the therapeutic process.
+Thus, she strives to create a supportive and collaborative environment where children and their families can feel safe and thrive.

-Aranda earned her Ph.D. in Clinical Psychology from the University of Windsor, where her dissertation examined problematic video gaming behaviour, particularly as it related to gamers' social interactions, attachment style, and coping behaviours in adulthood.
-She has also contributed (e.g., publication, presentation) to the following research areas: anxiety and depression symptoms in post-secondary students and their coping strategies; supporting the mental health of individuals with developmental disabilities and their siblings; mental health program evaluation for youths with learning disabilities, and predictors of quality of life for immigrant youths.
+Aranda’s doctorate dissertation examined problematic video gaming behaviour, particularly as it related to gamers' social interactions, attachment style, and coping behaviours in adulthood.
+She has also contributed.
+Other research areas she has contributed to are as follows: anxiety and depression symptoms in post-secondary students and their coping strategies; supporting the mental health of individuals with developmental disabilities and their siblings; mental health program evaluation for youths with learning disabilities, and predictors of quality of life for immigrant youths.
+Aranda has been a multiple-time recipient of national and provincial academic scholarship grants.